-When people die, the estate frequently has to be "settled" and distributed.
-Probate is the process that occurs when an individual dies and his/her estate needs to be distributed with the assistance of the probate courts.
-A large percentage of estates will pass through probate where the decedent's assets are gathered and identified, debts are paid and any remaining probate assets are distributed to the beneficiaries.
+When people die, the decedent's estate frequently has to be "settled" and distributed.
+If Planning isn't done a large percentage of estates will pass through probate where the decedent's assets are gathered and identified, debts are paid and any remaining probate assets are distributed to the beneficiaries.
 Thus, Probate is necessary to collect a deceased's assets, pay taxes and debts, and distribute the decedent's assets to the correct beneficiaries.
 Although most assets in your estate may pass through the probate process, other assets may not.
 It often depends on the type of asset or how an asset is titled.

 For example, many married couples own their residence jointly with rights of survivorship.
 Property owned in this manner bypasses probate entirely and passes by "operation of law."
 That is, at death, the property passes directly to the joint owner regardless of the terms of the Will and without going through probate.
 Other assets that may bypass probate include: